 In 1981, Keith Johnstone’s unique form of improvisation, Theatresports, was brought to Edmonton by Theatre Network and its Artistic Director, Stephen Heatley.
-In 1988, with his help, the company of talented improvisers and performers formed a new theatre company, Rapid Fire Theatre, to independently present TheatreSports to Edmonton audiences.
+The Edmonton Theatresports League/Edmonton Improv League was born and by 1988, with the help of Stephen Heatley, the company of talented improvisers and performers formed a new theatre company, Rapid Fire Theatre, to independently present TheatreSports to Edmonton audiences.
 Its mandate at the time was to continue Edmonton’s Theatresports, but with an eye to expand into other future productions, both improvisational and mainstream.
 Artistic Director Jack Smith led the company through this transition period with Theatresports being performed first at the Phoenix Theatre in downtown Edmonton, and then finding its home in the Chinook Theatre in the Spring of 1990, which became the Varscona Theatre in 1994.

 In 1991 the Artistic Directorship changed hands to Patti Stiles.
 Patti has an international reputation for her improvisation skills and teaching abilities.
 Trained by Keith Johnstone at the Loose Moose and former Artistic Director of a improvisation company in Toronto, Patti led the company into a new area of performing not only Theatresports but launching into using improvisation techniques for development in sketch, and script.
 Patti resigned in 1995 and Jacob Bannigan stepped in to take the reins.